ckeditor/ckeditor5/docs/framework/guides/tutorials/data-from-external-source.md

 				const externalValueToShow = this.externalDataValue;

 				const externalDataPreviewElement = writer.createRawElement( 'span', null, function( domElement ) {
-					// when the value is not present (initial run) show a placeholder domElement.textContent = externalValueToShow || 'Fetching data...';
+					// When the value is not present (initial run) show a placeholder domElement.textContent = externalValueToShow || 'Fetching data...';

 					// if new value arrive add a css animation effect to show that data were updated